 My little man turned 10 months old and started walking this past week.
-So of course I needed to capture a few pictures of his latest feat!
-He is growing up way too fast and he apparently didn’t get the memo that he is supposed to be my baby for ever!
+So, of course, I needed to capture a few pictures of his latest feat!
+Isn’t his outfit the cutest too?
+I love this romper pattern for boys.
+He is growing up way too fast and he apparently didn’t get the memo that he is supposed to be my baby forever!
 I have loved seeing his personality blossom over the past 10 months.
 He has such a strong determination but he is also gentle and kind.
 He is constantly babbling and working on saying new words.

 One of my very favorite patterns for little boys is the Pat-A-Cake Romper.
-You really can’t go wrong with a simple romper.
+You really can’t go wrong with this romper pattern for boys.
 I always love the ones I find at Carter’s, but the material they use doesn’t hold up very well.
 So I decided it was time to make my own!
 I found this awesome Riley Blake arrow fabric while I was visiting my family in Idaho.
 The store I was at hadn’t even unpacked it yet when I caught a little glimpse of it and basically begged them to let me buy a yard before I headed back to California.
 Finding good fabric for boys is tough work so I jump at every chance!

 Here is a photo from the very first time I made this pattern.
 Hasn’t he grown so much?!?